rohitsingh9/projects/Football League Prediction/README.md

 Your team's goal expectancy depends on your team’s attack strength and defence strength, and as well as that of the opposite team.
 ### Poisson distribution
 The Poisson distribution is commonly used to calculate the likelihood of a specific score in football, as well as a win, lose or draw.
 Lets consider a hypothetical match between Man.
 City and Liverpool FC.
-Manchester is the home team, while Liverpool is the away team.
 <img src="images/10.jpg">

 ## Before calculating